eikek/publet/doc/src/main/resources/org/eknet/publet/doc/extensions/_ext-content.md

 By default, accesses from all ips are taken into account but not user agents with words _bot_ or _spider_ in their name.

+Additionally a glob pattern can be specified that is matched against the uri.
+Only if it matches, the uri is counted.
+If no such pattern is found, this evaluates to `true`.
+Specify the pattern in `settings.xml` with key `ext.counter.pattern`:

+    ext.counter.pattern=/main/**

+This would count only URLs starting with `/main/`, all others are discarded.
+The glob can contain a `*` to match any sequence of characters but not a `/`, a `?` to match any single character and `**` to match any sequence of characters including `/`.

 ## Blueprints / OrientDB